Bonnie Koppell

 Bonnie Koppell is an American rabbi.
 She was one of the first female rabbis in the United States, and was the first woman rabbi to serve in the U.S. military.
 Since 2006, Rabbi Koppell has served as a rabbi to the Temple Chai community, located in Phoenix, Arizona.

 Early life

-A native of Brooklyn, New York, Rabbi Koppell graduated Reconstructionist Rabbinical College, where she was awarded a Doctor of Divinity degree in 2006.
+A native of Brooklyn, New York, Rabbi Koppell graduated Reconstructionist Rabbinical College in 1981, and was awarded an honorary Doctor of Divinity degree in 2006 for 25 years of service in the rabbinate.
 She holds a master's degree in religion from Temple University.
 She earned her Bachelor of Arts from Brandeis University and graduated magna cum laude in Near Eastern and Judaic studies, with high honors in philosophy.

 Career

 Rabbinic

 Rabbi Koppell has steadily held rabbinic positions since 1980.
-She was ordained in 1981.
 In addition, she also has served as President of the Board of Directors of the East Valley Child Crisis Center, and as President of the Board of Rabbis of Greater Phoenix.
 She contributed the City of Mesa’s ethics code, and has served on the Board of the Jewish Family and Children’s Services, as well as the Board of the Jewish Community Relations Council.